Michael Massey Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.72 team ERA that ranks first across all MLB pitching staffs.
+- The Mariners have a 3.70 team ERA that ranks first across all league pitching staffs.

-- The Mariners allow the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- Mariners pitchers combine to surrender 138 home runs (1.1 per game), the fourth-fewest in baseball.

-- His most recent appearance came on Saturday against the Houston Astros, when the righty threw six innings, surrendering two earned runs while giving up eight hits.
+- The righty last appeared on Tuesday against the Chicago White Sox, when he threw seven innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.